webplatform/docs/html/elements/li/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-The [[html/attributes/type (ul,li,ol elements)|'''TYPE''']] attribute values '''disc''', '''circle''', and '''square''' apply to unordered lists; the values '''1''', '''a''', '''A''', '''i''', and '''I''' apply to ordered lists.
+The [[html/attributes/type (ul,li,ol elements)|'''type''']] attribute values '''disc''', '''circle''', and '''square''' apply to unordered lists; the values '''1''', '''a''', '''A''', '''i''', and '''I''' apply to ordered lists.
-When the '''LI''' element is absolutely positioned with CSS, the list item marker is not rendered.
+When the '''li''' element is absolutely positioned with CSS, the list item marker is not rendered.
-As of Microsoft Internet Explorer 6, the default value of the [[css/properties/display|'''display''']] property for this element is '''list-item'''.
+The default value of the [[css/properties/display|'''display''']] property for this element is '''list-item'''.
 |Import_Notes====Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}196991 Document Object Model (DOM) Level 2 HTML Specification], Section 1.6.5 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}25320 HTML 4.01 Specification], Section 10.2